DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * constraints.sdc: non timing-critical  pins would be in the "FALSE_IN" collection
     * AMR: Provided the source core is well constrained, it's not too bad, because you can use the MiST constraints file as a template.
 Again, it's about replacing MiST-specific stuff with generic stuff defined by DeMiSTify.
 * Quartus log: execute `tail -f compile.log` in ther deca folder
-* If you cloned the repo instead of a forking it, you can use the github web interface to create your own fork of the MiST repo and then you can edit .git/config in your local clone so that origin points to your fork instead of mist-devel.
+* If you cloned the repo instead of forking it, you can use the github web interface to create your own fork of the MiST repo and then you can edit .git/config in your local clone so that origin points to your fork instead of mist-devel.
 Then you can push to you fork.

 ### Compile the project